zvizvi/Hangouts-rtl/README.md

 # Hangouts-rtl
-Chrome Extension to fix Google Hangouts direction to RTL.
+Chrome Extension that fix Google Hangouts direction to RTL.